databaseman/bloccit/README.md

   * Go to URL: https://bloc-jams-angular-<c9username>.c9users.io

-**Add Heroku Sendgrid email Addon to this application** If you haven’t already added your credit card to your heroku account, then you should do so before continuing.
+**Add Heroku Sendgrid email Addon to this application** We are using the same Heroku email server for all environments.

+If you haven’t already added your credit card to your heroku account, then you should do so before continuing.

 It is free until you reach 12k email.
 You can find it under your account icon -> account setting -> Billing.
 Run the following commands:
 * $ heroku auth:logout
 * $ heroku addons:create sendgrid:starter